moshriguez/moshriguez/README.md

 ### Hello World!
 My name is Marc! 👋

-- 🌱 I’m currently learning Go and TypeScript.
+- 🌱 I’m currently working with Go daily and enjoying it!
--  A recent graduate of the Flatiron School (Seattle)
 -  When I am not coding, I like to play music (I am a drummer), hike the beautiful mountains of WA, or play some board games with friends.

 ---